AAYISHA-SIDDIQUA/PlaywrightJSTS/README.md

 You can also have multiple config files created but not recommended though and run the specific tests with specific config file. npx playwright test test file path --headed --config playwright.config1.js

+Retry:
+We can rerun the failing test cases with the help of retry key in config file.
+  retries: process.env.CI ?
+2 : 1,
+First param is for the CI execution and second for the local.
+This will only work when we are working with test() of playwright and not with any custom fixture or custom extended data.
+This is used to handle flaky tests and the tests which fails in the first attempt and then passess when retrying 1st time, will be considered as a flaky tests.
+In report as well, it will be categorized as flaky tests.